charlesdaniels/toolchest/doc/packaging.rst

 * net.cdaniels.toolchest.testing - packages which test the toolchest,
   including example and demo packages
 * net.cdaniels.toolchest.tools - assorted tools and utilities
+* net.cdaniels.toolchest.ports - programs which were written by other people

 You may install additional repositories by placing an appropriately structured directory tree in the packages/ directory, and you may uninstall a repository